Home>Forms & Tools>

 An employee uses this form to authorize that a physician may release the information included in the Medical Certification to the employer for determining eligibility for family/medical leave and/or pregnancy disability leave.

-An employee or former employee should sign this form to authorize an employer or former employer to release various information regarding his or her employment.
+An employee or former employee should sign this form to authorize an employer or former employer to release various information regarding his or her employment to potential employers.

 Review this chart to determine your responsibilities under family/medical and pregnancy leave laws.

 This form lists regulations that apply to the employment of minors.
 Review this list to make sure that the intended job duties and working conditions are in compliance with state and federal regulations.

 This chart describes leaves of absence, whether they are legally required, if state mandated wage replacement is available, whether health benefits must be continued during the leave, whether use of sick, vacation or PTO can be required and whether sick, vacation or PTO accrue during the leave.

 Use this checklist to create and implement a bereavement policy for your company.